-Pacific Life Bible College holds candidate status with the Commission on Accreditation of the Association for Biblical Higher Education (ABHE), an institutional accrediting body recognized by the Council for High Education (CHE).
+As of February 2022, Pacific Life Bible College is fully accredited with the Commission on Accreditation for Biblical Higher Education (ABHE), an institutional accrediting body recognized by the Council for Higher Education (CHE).

 The ABHE is a North American agency, made of approximately 200 post-secondary institutions throughout North America specializing in biblical ministry formation and professional leadership education.
 ABHE ensure that each of its member institutions maintain a defined standard of education (i.e. faculty credentials, library resources, teacher-to-student ratio, administrative competency and accountability, etc.) For more information on ABHE visit their website at www.abhe.org.